 Currently the entire Banff Centre is closed due to Covid.

 - Address: 107 Tunnel Mountain Dr, Banff, AB T1L 1H5

 - Breakfast: 7.30 am to 11 am

 Melissa’s Missteak has always been an important part of Banff’s restaurant scene, and almost has a local cult following.
 We’ve been visiting for years and they’ve always had fantastic steak deals.
-This year, their future existence has become uncertain as we understand their lease may have been unceremoniously scooped by another local restaurant chain.
-Sad news.

 Style: Canadian with a Spanish twist

 El Toro has been a feature in Banff for over 40 years, and features Canadian cuisine with a spanish/latino twist.
 Breakfasts cost between 7 and 15 bucks and features a very egg heavy menu; eggs benedicts, omelettes, scrambles, breakfast burritos etc.

 It’s wholesome food that’s worth checking out if Banff is busy and you’re looking for a breakfast spot in a pinch or you’re getting an early start.
 Call ahead and make reservations if possible.

 - Address: 429 Banff Avenue, Banff, AB T1L 1B1